 Here’s where the OLAES bandage shines.
 When applying the wrap, a pressure bar is placed over the top of the wound.
 This bar helps apply pressure where it belongs.
 It also clearly indicates the location of the wound, which aids when handing someone off to another medical provider.

-The modular bandage also contains velcro strips throughout to hold it in position.
-These strips dramatically aid in properly wrapping the bandage as everything is always held in place as you go.
-At the end of the wrap are two plastic clips on both ends, which is the final security in maintaining the wrap in place.
+Velcro strips throughout the modular bandage are what hold it in position.
+These strips dramatically aid in proper wrapping as everything is always held in place as you go.
+On both ends of the wrap are two plastic clips for final security in maintaining the wrap in place.

-Here’s a short video from Prometheus Medical that shows what I’ve described above:
+Prometheus Medical has a short video that shows what’s described above:

 NSN Number 6510-01-631-7893